Reds vs. Giants: Betting Trends, Records ATS, Home/Road Splits

 Reds vs. Giants: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The San Francisco Giants versus Cincinnati Reds game on Monday at 9:45 PM ET will feature a pair of hot hitters in Wilmer Flores and Spencer Steer.
+The San Francisco Giants versus Cincinnati Reds game on Tuesday at 9:45 PM ET will feature a pair of hot hitters in Wilmer Flores and Nick Martini.

-The Giants are the favorite in this one, at -135, while the underdog Reds have +115 odds to win.
-The over/under is 8 runs for the matchup.
+The favored Giants have -165 moneyline odds against the underdog Reds, who are listed at +140.
+The over/under is 8 runs for this contest (with -110 odds to go over and -110 odds on the under).

 Rep your team with officially licensed Reds gear!
 Head to Fanatics to find jerseys, shirts, and much more.